Jonas-Zielke/CPCluster/README.md

 1. **Generate join.json**: When the master node is started, it creates a `join.json` file with a unique token for network access.
 2. **Copy `join.json` to nodes**: Each node must have a `join.json` file identical to the one in the master node directory.
 Copy this file to the `CPCluster_node` directory for each node that will join the network.
+3. **Edit `config.json`**: Both master and nodes read runtime options from `config.json`.
+You can configure the port range, failover timeout and a list of master node addresses for redundancy.

 ### Running the Project